ryanwevans/js-basics-intro-to-debugging-readme-v-000/README.md

 ```

 - Is what we passed in what the function got?
-- Is the thing the function did what we expected it to do?
+- Did the function do what we expected it to do?
 - Does the operator work like we thought it did?

 Try to debug this code using `console.log()`.